 For the Blood Orange Topping (do this first):

-• In a microwave-safe bowl or a saucepan on the stove, melt the butter.
-Whisk in the sugar until it melts.
-Pour the mixture into the bottom of a greased 9-inch round cake pan.
-Arrange the orange slices on top of the mixture, overlapping slightly, in a spiral pattern.
+• Arrange the orange slices on top of the sugar mixture, overlapping slightly, in a spiral pattern.
 You may wind up not using all the orange slices, depending on their size.
 Have a snack.

 For the Cake:

-• Preheat the oven to 350 degrees F. In a large bowl, whisk together the flour, almond flour, baking powder, and salt.
+• Preheat the oven to 350 degrees F. In a medium bowl, whisk together the flour, almond flour, baking powder, and salt.
+Set aside.

-• In a medium bowl, place the sugar and orange zest and rub them together with your fingers until the sugar smells fragrantly orange.
+• In a large bowl, place the sugar and blood orange zest and rub them together with your fingers until the sugar smells fragrantly orange.
 This releases the oils in the zest and flavors the cake.

-• Add the yogurt, eggs, olive oil, and almond extract to the sugar and whisk vigorously until the mixture is very well blended.
-Whisk some more for good measure.
+• Add the olive oil, yogurt, eggs, and almond extract to the sugar and whisk vigorously until the mixture is very well blended.

-• Add the dry ingredients, and fold and stir them in with a wooden spoon until fully blended and the batter is smooth and thick.
+• Add the dry ingredients, and fold and stir them in with a rubber spatula until fully blended and the batter is smooth and thick.

-• Pour the batter over the orange slices in the cake pan and bake for 35-40 minutes, or until the cake is golden brown and beginning to come away from the pan.
+• Pour the batter over the orange slices in the cake pan and bake for 35-40 minutes for a 9-inch cake, or 40-45 minutes for an 8 inch cake, until the cake is golden brown and beginning to come away from the pan.
 A knife or toothpick inserted in the center should come out clean.

-• Let the pan cool on a rack for 5 minutes, then run a knife or thin spatula around the edges of the cake.
+• Let the pan cool on a wire rack for 5 minutes, then run a knife or thin spatula around the edges of the cake.
 Place a large plate over the pan, then flip so the cake comes out upside-down onto the plate.
+Remove parchment, if using.

 Notes